valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-backend-libraries.md

 * **Task candidate users list was incomplete**

-  The list of assignees for a user task is no longer incomplete.
-The bug happened when the user task was configured to have more than one role in the candidate groups.
-The list of assignees would only contain users for the first role in the candidate groups.
+  The candidate-user list of a user task was incomplete for tasks with multiple candidate groups.
+In this case, the candidate-user list would only contain users based on the first candidate group.

 ## Breaking changes